AdamMBailin/capstone-project/README.md

 ## Objectives:
 The goals of this project are to:
--To want to develop album, artist, and genre level models for folk music that generate new lyrics -To refine the models to output song lyrics with structure, consistent themes and rhymes -To expand model creation to more albums, artists and genres -To create a Flask application with basic design elements
+1. To want to develop album, artist, and genre level models for folk music that generate new lyrics
+2. To refine the models to output song lyrics with structure, consistent themes and rhymes
+3. To expand model creation to more albums, artists and genres
+4. To create a Flask application with basic design elements